LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 # The-one-with-all-the-characters
 [Go Back](https://lunahub.github.io/Friends_social_data_analysis_2019/)

 Your are probably already fimiliar with the 6 main characters of friends (otherwise go [here](https://lunahub.github.io/Friends_social_data_analysis_2019/network_analysis_main_char)).
-However there are a number of secondary characters that appear quit alot in the show.
+However there are a number of secondary characters that appear quite alot in the show.
 But how often do they appear?
 And who are the "main" secondary characters of the show?
-This section will explore the features of the network of the complete cast of all seasons along with the networks of each season to investigate the evolution over seasons.
+This section will explore the features of the social network of the complete cast of all seasons along with the networks of each season to investigate the evolution over seasons.

 <p align="center">
 <img src="figures/brand_new_info.gif" width="300">
 </p>

-The following show the complete network of all charaters in entire show of F.R.I.E.N.D.S.
+The following figures show the complete social network of all charaters in the entire show of F.R.I.E.N.D.S.
 Hover on the image to show labels of the smaller nodes.
-You can also hover on the images below to show network of each season.
+You can also hover on the images below to show the network of each season.

 <p align="center">
 	<img src="figures/All_seasons_network_no_labels.png"